 - Adobe Illustrator & Adobe Photoshop: Both of Illustrator and Photoshop have a rich library of tools and capabilities to help prep, clean up, and make my designs shine.
 They are part of standard design software, but there are also other third-party programs and apps, if you don't need the full set of tools.

 I also use a smattering of retractable pens, colored pencils, and other tools depending on the project.
 The best way to start lettering is to experiment with the tools you have on hand.
-Each has has their best uses, but as you experiment, you might find that you work best with atypical tools that give your work a special flare.
+Each tool has pros & cons, but as you experiment, you might find that your best tools are not what everyone else is using, giving your work a special flare.

 What are your favorite tools and techniques to use for lettering, illustrating, and drawing?
-Let me know.
+Let me know in the comments.

 “Hand Lettering 101” is an ongoing series that discusses various topics on hand lettering, including the creative process and behind the scenes.